 Start by using email campaign send time best practices to give yourself a starting point.
 From there, track the performance of your emails and test different send times.
 Over time, you will find a time that works best for your clients and prospects.

 Is your advisory firm utilizing an email service provider?
 If not, then you should be!

-For example, our tool, Lead Pilot, gives financial advisors an all-in-one, intuitive platform to dramatically increase the number of leads and simplify the entire inbound marketing process.
+For example, FMG’s email service gives financial advisors an authentic and timely way to communicate with their clients.
 With this platform, users can launch robust, multi-touchpoint content campaigns from a streamlined, easy-to-use dashboard.
-The content in the media library includes video, editorial and infographic content, and it is completely editable and can be tailored to fit the needs and niche of each user.
+The content in the media library includes video, editorial, and infographic content, and it is completely editable and can be tailored to fit the needs and niche of each user.